-Please note that any academic researcher (PhD or equivalent) from an established international research organisation of comparable standing to an ESRC-eligible UK research organisation will be eligible to be listed as an international co-investigator under this scheme.
+Please note that will researchers from established international research organisations which have the capacity and capability to conduct and support research be eligible to be listed as an international co-investigator under this scheme.

 Please note that for proposals submitted under the US NSF/SBE - UKRI Lead Agency Opportunity, US applicants whose costs are being sought from the NSF should be entered as international co-investigators.
 It is essential that any such individuals are eligible for funding from the NSF as their costs will not be covered by the ESRC.